salma71/pump_selection/README.md

     Basic gem to scrape a centrifugal pump manufacturer website (www.packopumps.com) with two level deep nested data using basic Object Oriented Ruby.

   Overview
   This application is supposed to show the user (as a level-one) all the pump ranges that is being manufactured.
-The second level scraping let the user list all the available series for each pump.
+The second level scraping, let the user list all the available series for each pump.

 ## Installation